DinVision/QuickLaunch/README.md

 <b>Thank You for Your Ratings !🙏:</b><br>
-This app currently has a 4.2★ rating in the <a href="https://apps.microsoft.com/detail/9n7nxtc0kbks?hl=en-US&gl=US" target="_blank">US Region</a>.
+This app currently has a 4.2★ rating in the [US Region](https://apps.microsoft.com/detail/9n7nxtc0kbks?hl=en-US&gl=US).
 If you are already using this app, please take a moment to rate it.
 It takes only 10 seconds.
 Simply click on "Rate" in the App Settings as shown below.   <br><br>
 <img src="https://github.com/user-attachments/assets/3c05bea9-c5a1-4ebe-954b-2e0b3e3482a4" alt="App Ratings" width="600">

 <b>Auto-Hide:  </b>